CodeMeister362/pinball-connection/README.md

 ## Context 🎬

 Pinball Connection was a solo project build during my third semester enrolled in Turing School of Software & Design's Front End Development program, a four- module, seven-month course focused on preparing students for a career as web developers working with Javascript, HTML, CSS, and the React framework.
 The project was built to match the specifications of our project [rubric](https://frontend.turing.edu/projects/module-3/showcase.html), and represents my last project for this third semester.
-In addition to challenging us to utilize an API tackle React syntax, conventions, and architecture, Pinball Connection also required the following languages, technologies, and competencies:
+In addition to challenging us to utilize an API, tackle React syntax conventions, and architecture, Pinball Connection also required the following languages, technologies, and competencies:

 Test-Driven Development utilizing the Cypress framework URL customization and browser compatibility via Router